 To use the German Netflix outside Germany, you need a VPN (Virtual Private Network).
 Netflix is cracking down on proxy servers, but some VPN’s have found ways around the block.
 One of them is Tunnelbear, which I highly recommend.

 Once you are in, you can easily find stuff by browsing around.
-Or you can save a lot of time (if you use the Chrome browser) by installing Super Browse.
+Or you can save a lot of time (if you use the Chrome browser) by installing Super Browse [No Longer Available].
 This gives you a drop-down list of all the Netflix categories.
 Just start typing “German” and the category “German Movies” will pop up.